Ozon3Org/Ozon3/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: 'Create a report to help Ozone improve.
-Treat this template more as a guide to filling a good issue, rather than a rulebook '
+Treat this template more as a guide to filing a good issue, rather than something you have to fill completely every time.'
 title: "[BUG]"
 labels: bug
 assignees: ''